MG Midget: MG Midget MkI (1961–1964)

 Mechanically the car was identical to its Austin-Healey counterpart, retaining the rear suspension using quarter-elliptic leaf springs and trailing arms from the 'frogeye'.
 The engine was a 948 cc A-Series with twin SU carburettors producing 46 hp at 5500 rpm and 53 lb.ft at 3000 rpm.
 Brakes were 7 in drums all round.
 A hard top, heater, radio and luggage rack were available as factory-fitted extras.

 In October 1962, the engine was increased to 1098 cc, raising the output to 56 hp at 5500 rpm and 62 lb.ft at 3250 rpm, and disc brakes replaced the drums at the front.
-13x4" Wire spoked wheels became available.
+This change greatly improved braking at speed, as the original tiny drum setup originated from the Morris Minor, and was wholly inadequate in the Midget.
+13x4" wire-spoked wheels became available.
+These early 1098 cc engines were not as reliable as the 948 cc units, as the 1098 cc versions suffered from crankshaft bearing failures when run hard.

 The doors had no external handles or locks and the windows were sliding Perspex side-screens.
 A heater was an optional extra.

-Production was 16,080 of the small-engined version and 9601 of the 1098.
+Production was 16,080 of the small-engined version and 9601 of the 1098cc version.

 A car with the 948 cc engine was tested by the British magazine The Motor in 1962 and had a top speed of 87.9 mph and could accelerate from 0-60 mph in 18.3 seconds.
 A fuel consumption of 40.2 mpgimp was recorded.
 The test car cost £689 including taxes on the UK market.

-MG Midget MkII (1964–66)
+MG Midget MkII (1964–1966)

 Externally the main changes were to the doors, which gained wind-up windows, swivelling quarter lights (AKA wing windows), external handles, and separate locks.
 The windscreen gained a slight curvature and was retained in a more substantial frame.
 The hood (US – top), though modified, continued to have a removable frame that had to be erected before the cover was put on.
 The rear springs were replaced by more conventional semi-elliptic types, which gave a better ride.
 The engine block was strengthened and larger main bearings were fitted, increasing the power to 59 hp at 5750 rpm and torque to 65 lb.ft at 3500 rpm.

 A total of 26,601 were made.